 Looking for hearty, delicious midday meals that pack a flavour punch?
 We’re here to help, with our delicious new salads and recipes from chef Chris Baber, plus hints and tips so you can say goodbye to boring lunches for good

 A frittata is a brilliant recipe to have up your sleeve for lunch – it’s really simple and any leftovers can be eaten the next day.
 It’s also a great way to use up whatever veg you have in the fridge.
-Chris Baber’s asparagus version is packed with flavour.
+Chris Baber’s asparagus version is packed with spring flavours.
 “Looking for lunch inspiration?
 Quick, filling and delicious, my asparagus frittata has a tasty kick of spice.”

 Olive oil, for cooking

 2 tsp Cook with M&S easy chilli or fresh red chillies

 Heat 1 tbsp olive oil and 1 tsp Cook with M&S easy chilli in a frying pan over a medium heat and fry the leek slices until they begin to sweat down.